 Pursuant to A.R.S.
-15-701.02, A.A.C.
-R7-2-302.06 and R7-2-302.07, a student who fails to achieve a passing score on the State Board required competency test in reading, writing, and mathematics may still graduate if the student meets the alternative graduation requirements.
+15 701.02 and A.A.C.
+R7 2 302.09, a student who fails to achieve a passing score on the State Board required competency assessment in reading, writing, and mathematics may still graduate if the student meets the alternative graduation requirements.
 Using the state approved formula, this process allows a student to augment their State Board required competency test scores with additional points derived from classroom performance.
 The student must meet the eligibility requirements described below to be eligible to receive augmentation points.
 Points are calculated using grades of C or better in the state specified credits of required coursework.